Current Projects

 This permanent, core project of the Newman Centre has the aim of supporting research on the life, work, thought and legacy of St. John Henry Newman, with a particular focus on Newman's 'Dublin writings' (1851-9) and the history and legacy of the Catholic University of Ireland.
 Newman's Dublin writings include his ‘Discourses on the Scope and Nature of University Education’, which eventually constituted the first part of his famous The Idea of a University Defined and illustrated published in London in 1873, and his two-volume My Campaign in Ireland.

 The Newman Studies project is committed to holding at least one major public-facing event on Newman's life, work, thought and legacy every year.
-For instance, in 2022 the project organised a two-day conference on 19 and 29 October entitled Newman's Idea of a University: Then and Now, co-organised with the Notre Dame Newman Centre for Faith and Reason:
+For instance, in 2022, the project organised a two-day conference on 19 and 29 October entitled Newman's Idea of a University: Then and Now, co-organised with the Notre Dame Newman Centre for Faith and Reason:

 Our Newman Studies project is generously supported by the Newman Trust and Newman Society, which maintains the Newman Research Library in UCD’s historic Newman House (home of the Museum of Literature Ireland).
-With the generous support of the Newman Trust, the Newman Studies project also funds annual MA scholarships for students at UCD whose research draws on Newman's work.
+With the generous support of the Newman Trust, the Newman Studies project also funds annual Newman MA Scholarships for students at UCD whose Masters research draws on Newman's work.
 For a list of previous Newman MA Scholars and details on how to apply for a scholarship, please go to the Research section of this site.

 Religion and Society

-The project brings together researchers from many different Schools in UCD, including Archaeology, Law, Sociology, Social Policy, Social Work and Social Justice, Philosophy, Politics and International Affairs, History, Education and Classics.
+The project brings together researchers from many different Schools in UCD, including Archaeology, Law, Sociology, Social Policy, Social Work and Social Justice, Philosophy, Politics and International Affairs, History, Education, and Classics.

 Religion and Science